json-schema-language/spec/draft-json-schema-language-xx.md

     email: ulyssecarion@gmail.com

 normative:
-  RFC2119:
   RFC3339:
   RFC6901:
   RFC8259:
-  RFC8174:
   RFC8610:

 --- abstract

-JavaScript Object Notation (JSON) Schema Language is a portable method for describing the format of JSON ({{RFC8259}}, JavaScript Object Notation) data and the errors associated with ill-formed data.
+JSON Schema Language (JSL) is a portable method for describing the format of JavaScript Object Notation (JSON) data and the errors associated with ill-formed data.
+JSL is designed to enable code generation from schemas.

 --- middle